MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## Mentorship is a key pillar

 Mentorship is a key pillar in the programme.
 Certainly our graduates would not learn and grow as effectively as they do if we didn't have amazing dedicated mentors.

+## What does mentorship mean?

 As I discovered early on, the word mentorship is a loaded word.
 It means vastly different things to different people.
 If you read the [definition on wikipedia](https://en.wikipedia.org/wiki/Mentorship) it says: *"Mentoring is a process that always involves communication and is relationship-based, but its precise definition is elusive."*.

 > Mentoring(s)... precise definition is elusive